 You can also chose to run a specific set of tests by mentioning them as arguments to the command, such as:

 $ evl test duplicate-element monitor-pi duplicate-element: OK monitor-pi: OK

 You may ask for listing the available tests instead of executing them,

 $ evl test -l duplicate-element monitor-pp-dynamic monitor-pi clone-fork-exec ...

 In a variant aimed at making scripting easier, you can ask for the absolute paths instead:

 $ evl test -L proxy-pipe mapfd /usr/evl/tests/proxy-pipe /usr/evl/tests/mapfd

-You can implement your own command plugins, then install them into the $prefix/libexec directory so that the evl utility can find them.
-This utility sets a few environment variables before calling any plugin.
-Your plugin code can retrieve them using getenv(3) from a C program, or directly dereference those variables from a shell:
+In addition, ’evl’ sets a few environment variables before calling a plugin.
+Your plugin executable/script can retrieve them using getenv(3) from a C program, or directly dereference those variables from a shell:

-|EVL_CMDDIR||Where to find the plugins||$prefix/libexec (*)|
+|EVL_CMDDIR||Where to find the base plugins||$prefix/libexec|

 |EVL_TESTDIR||Where to find the tests||$prefix/tests|